webscopeio/examples/server-actions-resend/README.md

 export type UsernameRequestForm = z.infer<typeof usernameRequestForm>;
 ```

-### Form UI
+### Building our UI

-Then set up your Form component using your resolver and type definition from your schema.
+Let's set up your Form component using your resolver and type definition from your schema.
+To show an example of optimistic updates we will also display a list of requests below the form.

 ```tsx
 export const RequestForm: React.FC = () => {